-Avocados actually make pretty surprising nice egg imposters.
-They’re really amazing at holding baked goods together and also adding moisture and flavor due to their healthy fats.
+Avocados make pretty surprising nice egg imposters.
+They’re amazing at holding baked goods together and also adding moisture and flavor due to their healthy fats.
 Though green and vibrant in color, you’ll never taste the avocado flesh, just get that fatty mouthfeel you’re looking for from eggs (or even butter).
 Avocados work perfectly in cupcakes, brownies, and even cookies.

 Use 1/4 avocado (regular Haas avocado) for each egg called for.